-Impact Dakar’s has launched the Incuberation program that aims to support Dakar’s most innovative early-stage entrepreneurs and turn their ideas into viable start-ups.
+Impact Dakar’s has launched the Incuberation program.
+The aim is to support Dakar’s most innovative early-stage entrepreneurs and turn their ideas into viable start-ups.

-Organized in collaboration with Dalberg, the incubation program starts with weekly sessions over a three-month period on topics ranging from business model canvas, start-up development, design thinking, English classes and fundraising.
-This is then followed by a six-month in-house acceleration program.
+Organized in collaboration with Dalberg, the incubation program starts with weekly sessions over a three-month period.
+It will tackle topics ranging from business model canvas, start-up development, design thinking, English classes, and fundraising.
+Consequently, there will be a six-month in-house acceleration program.
 Participants will have access to Impact Dakar’s prime co-working space for the duration of the program.
-A network of mentors, coaches and experts will work closely with the start-ups to help them launch and grow their ventures.
-The best start-ups will have access to seed funding at the end of the program.
+A network of mentors, coaches, and experts will work closely with the start-ups to help them launch and grow their ventures.
+Subsequently, the best start-ups will have access to seed funding at the end of the program.

 - Hair3 months ago